Sparky 'catches lift' to Waikato Hospital

 The Westpac Rescue Helicopter is an essential service that relies on donations from businesses and the public to help fund their life-saving work.
 Many New Zealanders and their families have been the benefactors of the service's ability to get a patient urgently into medical care.

-On February 19 this year, 55-year-old electrician Steve Rackham was up a ladder clearing the guttering at home near Karangahake when he fell awkwardly from a height of 3m and 3m out, landing on the left-hand side of his body.
-He was unable to weight bear on his side and had to be carried to a chair by his friend.
+On February 19 this year, 55-year-old electrician Steve Rackham was up a ladder clearing the guttering at home near Karangahake when he fell awkwardly from a height of 3 metres and 3m out, landing on the left-hand side of his body.
+He was unable to bear weight on his side and had to be carried to a chair by his friend.

 After being assessed by Hato Hone St John's medical staff, Steve was fortunate that a helicopter was on its way back from a just-completed job in Tauranga when the call came from St John to airlift him from Te Aroha Domain.